morciej/morciej/README.md

 ### Hi there 👋
-- I’m maintaining a personal website
+- I am maintaining a personal website
-- I’m currently learning how to use HUGO
+- I am currently learning how to use HUGO
 - I am learning Python

 [License](LICENSE.md)